 Based on the climate, soil conditions, and grass types in Houston, these are the issues GrassDx sees most frequently from homeowners in your area:

-Frequently diagnosed in Gulf Coast Texas lawns.
-GrassDx identifies this from photos and gives you a localized treatment plan.
+Frequently diagnosed in Gulf Coast Texas lawns, chinch bugs (Blissus insularis) prefer the hottest, driest patches of St. Augustine and can destroy a lawn in under two weeks when soil temperatures exceed 85°F. GrassDx identifies this from photos and gives you a localized treatment plan.

 Upload a photo and your Houston ZIP code.
 GrassDx will identify the exact issue and give you a treatment plan built for your local grass type and current season.